dsmrreader/dsmr-reader/docs/faq.rst

     If anything happens to fail or malfunction, please follow the steps below first to provide some background information when reporting an issue.

-Debug info dump for Github issues
+Debug info dump for GitHub issues
 ---------------------------------

 .. note::